jlangch/venice/README.md

 final Venice venice = new Venice();

-// redirect stdout to a <null> device System.out.println(venice.eval("(println [100 200])", Parameters.of("*out*", null)));
+// prevent writing to stdout by redirect to the <null> device System.out.println(venice.eval("(println [100 200])", Parameters.of("*out*", null)));

 // capturing data written to stdout